Rat: Rats as scientific subjects and working animals

-Laboratory rats have also proved valuable in psychological studies of learning and other mental processes (Barnett 2002), as well as to understand group behavior and overcrowding (with the work of John B. Calhoun on behavioral sink).
-A 2007 study found rats to possess metacognition, a mental ability previously only documented in humans and some primates.

-Domestic rats differ from wild rats in many ways.
-They are calmer and less likely to bite; they can tolerate greater crowding; they breed earlier and produce more offspring; and their brains, livers, kidneys, adrenal glands, and hearts are smaller (Barnett 2002).

 Brown rats are often used as model organisms for scientific research.
 Since the publication of the rat genome sequence, and other advances, such as the creation of a rat SNP chip, and the production of knockout rats, the laboratory rat has become a useful genetic tool, although not as popular as mice.
 Entirely new breeds or "lines" of brown rats, such as the Wistar rat, have been bred for use in laboratories.
 Much of the genome of Rattus norvegicus has been sequenced.
 When it comes to conducting tests related to intelligence, learning, and drug abuse, rats are a popular choice due to their high intelligence, ingenuity, aggressiveness, and adaptability.
 Their psychology seems in many ways similar to that of humans.
 Inspired by B. F. Skinner's famous box which dispensed food pellets when rats pushed a lever, photographer Augustin Lignier gave two rats periodic, unpredictable rewards for pressing a button.
 He likened their repeated button-pressing behaviors to people's fascinations with digital and social media.